Last updated: 10/13/2020

 - COVID-19 crisis page on travel.state.gov

 - CDC page on COVID-19

 - Kuwait Travel Advisory page

-- To track global confirmed cases of COVID-19 in real time, see Coronavirus COVID-19 Global Cases by Johns Hopkins CSSE
+- To track global confirmed cases of COVID-19 in real time, visit Coronavirus COVID-19 Global Cases by Johns Hopkins CSSE